sysco-middleware/sysco-middleware.github.io/_posts/2017-12-11-OSBTraining.md

 * Demo 4 for MDS Support in OSB 12c.

 Expect more demos to be added over time.
 All can be tailored to customer needs.
-Thanks to Dalibor and Denis for arrangis this first training.
+Thanks to Dalibor and Denis for arrangeing this first training.

 Contact Jon Petter to get more details if this is interesting for you.